Sarita Leone Tells a Ghostly Tale

 Paranormal romance novels incorporate fantasy worlds, paranormal elements, or science fiction as an integral part of the plot.
 It’s a new writing endeavor for me, this paranormal romance gig—but I’ve got to tell you, one book in, and I’m hooked!

 Shelby’s Ghost releases today.
 It is, I am excited to say, my first paranormal romance.
-I loved writing it, and am tickled that this new direction is getting such a positive response.
+I shelbysghost_w10961_300loved writing it, and am tickled that this new direction is getting such a positive response.
 I hope readers will embrace this new season as much as I have, because the next few books scheduled for release are paranormals.

 But about Shelby, her ghost, and the hot car…